vanruesc/inline-import/README.md

 ### Command Line Interface (CLI)

+The command line tool requires a configuration in which the source path and the [options](#options) are specified.
-The path to the source files that shall be transformed must be provided via a configuration file.
-You can decide whether you want to provide the configuration via `package.json` or as a standalone file.
+You can decide whether you want to provide a configuration via `package.json` or as a standalone file.

 If there is no configuration in `package.json`, the tool will look for a configuration file with the default name `.inline-import.json` in the current working directory.

+Affected files will automatically be copied into a backup directory before they are modified.
+You can restore the original files by using the `--restore` option.

 | Option    | Shorthand          | Description                    |
 |-----------|---------|-------------------------------------------|
 | --config  | -c      | Specifies an alternative config path      |
 | --backup  | -b      | Only copies files into a backup directory |
 | --restore | -r      | Restores files from the backup directory  |

-Affected files will automatically be copied into a backup directory before they are modified.
-You can restore the original files by using the `--restore` option.

 ### JavaScript API